Tutorial

 )

-(For access to a wider array of fonts, you might consider the showtext package (link).)
+Note: For access to a much wider variety of fonts, you might consider the showtext package (link).

 At the risk of repeating ourselves, the use of (t)par in the previous example again underscores the correspondence with the base graphics system.
 Because tinyplot is effectively a convenience wrapper around base plot, any global elements that you have set for the latter should carry over to the former.
 For nice out-of-the-box themes, we recommend the basetheme package (link).